zkat/npx/README.md

 * `-c <string>` - Execute `<string>` with delayed environment variable evaluation.

+* `--shell-auto-fallback [shell]` - Generates shell code to override your shell's "command not found" handler with one that calls `npx`.
+Tries to figure out your shell, or you can pass its name (either `bash`, `fish`, or `zsh`) as an option.
+See below for how to install.

 * `-v, --version` - Show the current npx version.

 ## EXAMPLES